Internship ++ Volunteer ++ Ghana

-Travel Planning for Ghana
+Travel Preparations for Your Visit to Ghana

 The capital of Ghana, Accra, owns the biggest international airport, the Kotoka International Airport.
 It is also considered to be the best international airport of the African west coast since a new arrival and departure terminal opened in 2004.
 In 2006 approximately 1 million passengers passed the airport.